asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ### Secondary colors <!-- omit in toc -->

 Secondary colors should be used for subtle decorative purposes.
-Gray tone shows strength, stability and patience.
+Grey tone shows strength, stability and patience.
 Light blue signals freshness, reliability and youth.

 | SystemBlack | SystemGrey | SystemCyan |